jayanth920/egglang/runner/README.md

 - Use incubate filename.egg to include and run another Egg file.

 ### How It Works (Under the Hood)
-- The interpreter parses and executes Egg code line-by-line.
+- The interpreter parses and executes Egg code line-by-line

-- Variables are stored in environments (yolk assigns values).
+- Variables are stored in environments (yolk assigns values)

-- Arrays (carton) support indexed access and mutation.
+- Arrays (carton) support:

+  - Indexed access (at)

+  - Dynamic methods (append, pop, remove)

+  - Both fixed-size and dynamic initialization

+- Control flow:

+  - if/else/endif blocks

+  - loop condition { ... } constructs

-- Pattern matching uses shellmatch blocks.
+- Pattern matching uses shellmatch blocks

-- Functions are defined as named code blocks and called with crackup.
+- Functions are defined as named code blocks and called with crackup

-- Built-in EggTools functions extend language capabilities.
+- Built-in EggTools functions extend language capabilities

-- Simple error handling prints fragile: messages.
+- Simple error handling prints fragile: messages

 ## Contributing
 Contributions, bug reports, and feature requests are welcome!